segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 By default, Segment does **NOT** send Alias events to Amplitude.
 To forward Alias events from Segment, go to your Amplitude destination settings in the
 Segment web app, and set the **Enable Alias** setting to "on".
 Once enabled, Segment forwards Alias events from Segment's servers only.
-This means that Alias events reach Amplitude only when you're sending events from the client and have set your Amplitude instance's connection mode to "unbundled", or are sending Alias events from a Segment server-side library (such as Node).
+This means that Alias events reach Amplitude only when you're sending events from the client and have set your Amplitude instance's connection mode to "Cloud Mode", or are sending Alias events from a Segment server-side library (such as Node).

 > note ""